 What is Aveed?

 Aveed is used in men and boys to treat conditions caused by a lack of this hormone, such as delayed puberty, impotence, or other hormonal imbalances.
+This medicine is not for use in treating low testosterone without certain medical conditions or due to getting older.

 Aveed should not be used to enhance athletic performance.